plinck/TriviaGame/README.md

 - - -

-## Bugs and known issues
+## Bugs, known issues and TODOs

-  * Got logic worked out but needs lots of work
-  * Decent icon
-  * non-sucky design
-  * refactor at least a little since its nasty code
-  * put in objects and classes
-  * use string interpolation ES6
+* Make it look better - Colors and Design
 * Put questions on JSON Database file
+* Add to Responsive and BootStrap Portfolio
+* Refactor a little but I am not gonna waste my time putting in classes since it is so simple
-  *
+* Use ES6 string interpolation
+* Fix VSCode use strict mode

 * ASK INSTRUCTORs - Why does the main (game.js) program have to be at end of body of html page vs in <head> tag

 - - -